rdz-oss/BattyBirdNET-Pi/doc/How-to-interpret-results.md

 In order to get the most out of the system it helps to be aware of a few things.
 Unfortunately you cannot just assume that a detection is always due to a bat.
+Essentially, a classification is a suggestion that it is one of these similar groups.
+Often right - but also expect mismatches in the above categories.

+You can use local knowledge to find the most likely species together with the classifier suggestion.
+Also, you can consult handbooks on bat call identification.

 ### Noise can trigger the classifier